Molnix888/dnf-export-import-pkgs/README.md

 A script created to ease a process of restoring the same set of packages after system re-installation or for moving it to another system.

-It uses package names and ignores versions during operations.
+Uses package names and ignores versions during operations.
-It is recommended for import operation to use files exported via this script.
+For import operation recommended to use files exported via this script.

 **Requires root privileges to run.**